Show Notes: For those who prefer to read rather than watch

 These are the categories of people who are on our frontlines.
 They could be medical; they could be retail; they might be on logistics trucks.
 These are the people that at the moment are keeping the rest of the society ticking over right now.

 They have to spend money to survive.
-Quite often they are working crazy long hours, extra shifts and they’re all doing it with an extra layer of guilt.
+Quite often they are working stupidly long hours, extra shifts and they’re all doing it with an extra layer of guilt.

 If they’ve got kids, they’ve got guilt about having to send their kids to school or childcare because what if they get sick?
 They’ve got guilt about how do I manage everything and do they potentially carry the virus.